England Squash Code of Conduct

 4.1.1. advocates of equality, fair play and safety in the practice and the administration of squash;

-4.1.2. supporters of this Code and communicators of it to their members;
+4.1.2. supporters of this Code and communicators of it to their members and individuals involved in squash; influential in driving squash forward as a sport; and

-4.1.4.
-Open and inclusive in the recruitment of individuals to work within their organisations (in either paid or unpaid roles).
+4.1.3. open and inclusive in the recruitment of individuals to work within their organisations (in either paid or unpaid roles).

 4.2.
 All such individuals and bodies will, at all times: